 As an Amazon Associate I earn from qualifying purchases.

-Cooking the Cacao Butter Cake
+Cooking the Keto Lemon Cake

-I used a bundt cake silicone mold for this cake.
+I used a bundt cake silicone mold for this lemon flavored cake.
 I did not fill the whole mold.
 However, the mold allows for a 2.5 inches deep and 5 inches wide of filling.
 I found my mold on Wish.com.

 Or there are other similar molds you can get on Amazon.
 This one here is a 9-inch one that is similar to the one I used.

 Or there are these cute small ones.
 One thing to keep in mind is the cooking time with a different size mold.
 When you remove the cake, you want some giggle left in the middle.
+Similar to how you want cheesecake to come out of the oven.

 If it’s more firm than giggle it’s still okay and will taste great, the texture will just be different.

 This cake tastes great with no flavor or even sweetener in my opinion.
 However, I still felt the need to make it extra special with some flavor and some sweetness for you all.
-Since the finished product looked yellow and someone on my Instagram account suggested lemon, I went to a lemon flavor.
+Since the finished product looked yellow and someone on my Instagram account suggested lemon, I went to a lemon cake.

 I played with my lemon extract and it was alright but it did not hit the spot quite right.
 So I also added in some monk fruit drops that were flavored lemon.
 Nailed it!
+To really kick in the flavor more, add some lemon zest to the batter.

 However, you do not have to go lemon with this cake, feel free to add any other kind of flavor you would like.
 The possibilities are endless. 🙂